- What is bankruptcy? A guide to Australian Bankruptcy

 |Vehicle asset threshold:

 Currently, Daniel owns $-7,365 worth of vehicle assets.
 This is a negative number.
-The threshold is a positive number and currently $8,150.
-Daniel’s car is therefor not over the threshold and presently protected in bankruptcy.
+The threshold is a positive number and is currently $9,100.
+Daniel’s car is therefore not over the threshold and is presently protected in bankruptcy.

 In order for Daniel’s vehicle to vest in the trustee, there needs to be more equity than the current vehicle asset threshold in bankruptcy.

 Note: You may have been thinking, why is the lender not unable to repossess the car, given that Daniel is bankrupt and all?
 Section 301 of the Bankruptcy Act voids certain provisions in contracts.
 Specifically, it voids any provisions that a lender may have to terminate, modify or repossess regarding the sale of property, in a lease of property, in a hire purchase agreement, licence or PPSA security agreement, if, the purchaser has become bankrupt or commits an act of bankruptcy or executes a personal insolvency agreement.

 However, if Daniel was in arrears with his payments, that’s a different story altogether.
 The lender still reserves the right to repossess the car if Daniel fails to make his car payments, but this would also be the case even if Daniel wasn’t bankrupt.